Carla J. Mulford

 Research Interests

-The British Empire remains the focus of my work, most recently from my perspective as a scholar of Benjamin Franklin.
-I'm now working in the history of science (electricity, particularly) and in understanding better the imperial situation in the Mediterranean arena.
-My monograph, Benjamin Franklin and the Ends of Empire (Oxford University Press, 2015; paperback, 2019), examines Franklin's attitudes about trade and populations in the context of the growing number of debates about what it meant to be both liberal and British during the eighteenth century.
-The book's favorable reviews have amply rewarded the two decades I spent writing the book.
-My monograph in progress, Benjamin Franklin's Electrical Diplomacy, embraces my intersecting interests in the histories of science, politics, material culture, and print media.
+My second monograph, Benjamin Franklin's Electrical Diplomacy, embraces my intersecting interests in the histories of science and politics and their relationship to imperial contests over liberty.
 I have delivered talks related to this book at several locations, including the American Philosophical Society (Franklin's society), Library Company of Philadelphia (Franklin's library), the Joseph Priestley House in Northumberland, Pa., and conferences of the Organization of American Historians, the American Society for Eighteenth Century Studies, and the Pennsylvania Historical Association.

 Additional work on Franklin includes The Cambridge Companion to Benjamin Franklin (2009) and over twenty essays, chapters in books, and review essays on Franklin.